Ellis Meng: Life and education

 Meng received her B.S. in engineering and applied science as well as her M.S. and Ph.D. degrees in electrical engineering from the California Institute of Technology in 1997, 1998, and 2003, respectively.

 Career

 Upon completing her Ph.D. in 2003 Meng joined the USC family.
-She was previously Dwight C. and Hildagarde E. Baum Chair of the Department of Biomedical Engineering from 2015-2018 and an inaugural holder of the Gabilan Distinguished Professorship in Science and Engineering from 2016-2019.
+She was previously Dwight C. and Hildagarde E. Baum Chair of the Department of Biomedical Engineering from 2015 to 2018 and an inaugural holder of the Gabilan Distinguished Professorship in Science and Engineering from 2016 to 2019.

 Research

 Meng leads the Biomedical Microsystems Laboratory at USC that focuses on developing novel micro- and nanotechnologies for biomedical applications.
 Specifically, the research lab is interested in the integration of multiple modalities (e.g. electrical, mechanical, and chemical) in miniaturized devices measuring no more than a few millimeters for use in fundamental scientific research, biomedical diagnostics, and therapy.

 Start-ups

 Meng's research and collaborations led to the launch of USC startup, Senseer.
 Senseer uses self-aware sensing devices to greatly improve a pediatric condition, hydrocephalus, that causes excessive fluid in the brain.
 She also co-founded the Polymer Implantable Electrode (PIE) Foundry, which is funded by the NIH BRAIN Initiative.
 This Foundry is dedicated to developing polymer microelectrode arrays (MEA) for chronic animal experiments that provide a new technological approach for neural recording and stimulation.